If you want to learn the guitar and progress to an advanced and/or professional level, you should be aware that it will be a long process.

 I know for a fact that if this kid keeps going at this for a couple of years, I’m going to be his biggest fan when I see him performg to cheering audiences.

 Do you think that giving lessons to kids (and adults) like him feels like work, even though I’m getting paid for it?

 There’s nothing more beautiful in life than doing what you love doing and seeing results!

 - You can practice more.
-If a student comes late or a lesson is cancelled what’s the most obvious thing to do if you have a guitar in your hand?
+If a student comes late or a lesson is canceled what’s the most obvious thing to do if you have a guitar in your hand?

-While you should never teach the guitar if you’re a beginner yourself, if you’re an intermediate student you can always teach the guitar to beginners.
+While you should never teach the guitar if you’re a beginner yourself if you’re an intermediate guitar student you can always teach beginners.

 Just make sure you never get greedy and try to teach students things you’re not yet confident in.

 For instance if your string bending is not yet accurate, there’s nothing wrong in teaching beginners how to play open chords.